DataDog/datadog-lambda-js/README.md

 The 7.x.x release drops support for Node12, and upgrades dd-trace-js to version 3.x

+### 9.x.x
+The 9.x.x release changed how Lambda's traceID is hashed if the incoming payload contains Step Functions context object.
+This change only affects those who uses inject Step Functions context object into Lambda payload.

 There is a full migration guide available [here](https://github.com/DataDog/dd-trace-js/blob/master/MIGRATING.md).
 Some changes are more likely to impact Serverless users:
 - `HTTP Operation Name Changed`.
 HTTP requests will no longer appear as a separate client under `*-http-client`, which polluted the APM service catalog.